Is there a good and bad NPS* score?

 On the other hand, a perfect score of +100 would mean that all your customers, every last one of them, are happy and find your product/service highly recommendable.
 Before you get your hopes up, let me remind you that such a scenario happens only in Utopia.
 Anyway, the number you scored in the NPS scale sheds light on if you are already at the top of your game, or if there is plenty of room for you to improve.

-Are you still yet to calculate your NPS score?
+Are you still yet to calculate your Net Promoter Score?
 Use this Free NPS calculator to discover where your company stands in the grand scheme of things.

 Is Your Score a Negative?
 Ouch!

-A negative score means that your brand has more unhappy customers and negative word-of-mouth than people who enjoyed the experience you offered.
+A negative net promoter score means that your brand has more unhappy customers and negative word-of-mouth than people who enjoyed the experience you offered.
 It can’t be good.

 A negative NPS shows that you are neck deep in trouble.
 Something, if not everything, is going wrong and things demand to be fixed if you plan to survive.
 A negative NPS shouldn’t be dismissed at any cost, or you’ll make the fatal mistake of not realizing how dire the situation is for you.